 Several times a day.

-On the Railway Panorama, near the "Plate tournante" and the "Baptêmes du rail" platform, is the departure station of the "Mini-Express d'Alsace".
+On the Panorama Ferroviaire, near the "Plate tournante" and the "Baptêmes du rail" platform, is the departure station of the "Mini-Express d'Alsace".

-Sitting on wagons towed by a miniature electric locomotive, the journey allows you to discover the outside area as well as the materials presented during the temporary exhibitions.
+Sitting on wagons towed by a miniature electric locomotive, the trip allows you to discover the outside area as well as the equipment presented on the occasion of the temporary exhibitions.

 From April to October.